 11. Playing Cards: Sign of Gambling Affinity

-Tattoos featuring playing cards or card suits indicate an inmate’s interest in gambling.
-These tattoos may also symbolize a willingness to embrace risk and uncertainty, traits common in the criminal world.
+Playing cards or card suits are used to tattoo an inmate’s interest in gambling.
+They may also represent a readiness to take a risk and to be rendered uncertain, all qualities found among the criminal element.